hetida/hetida-designer/README.md

 * The fact that execution of each workflow revision is immediately available through a web service endpoint – there is **no extra deployment step necessary**.

-  * Note that a Kafka consumer for the same pupose is also built into the backend and can be activated and configured via environment variables of the designer backend (see [documentation](./docs/execution/execution_via_kafka.md))
+  * Note that a Kafka consumer for the same purpose is also built into the backend and can be activated and configured via environment variables of the designer backend (see [documentation](./docs/execution/execution_via_kafka.md))

 Read more about how to handle and write wirings and how to use the execution endpoints [here](./docs/execution/running_transformation_revisions.md)